 The trip will also include a stop at the Brightside Steam Shop for a tour of the SP 1744, and an overview of the restoration effort by the project managers.
-They will detail the restoration and how funds will be used to return this artifact to operating service.
+They will detail the recent restoration progress and how funds will be used to return this artifact to operating service.

 Safety is every railroad’s first priority!
 The NCRy is no exception, and tickets will be limited to ensure the chase train capacity is well below 50% capacity with an added open-air car, hand sanitizer, and restrooms onboard.
 Photo lines will be spread out to ensure social distancing, and masks will be required.
 To ensure authenticity, however, the train and engine crews on the photo freight train will not be masked during runby’s and will maintain separation from ticketholders and the chase train crew.